bbolker/bbmisc/peeves.md

 ## Words to avoid

 - "utili[sz]e" (use "use" instead)
-- "hypothesize" (why not just "think" or "suggest"?)
+- "hypothesize" (Can be useful if you are laying out a formal hypothesis, but why not just "think" or "suggest"?)
 - vague qualifiers: "quite", "very"
 - horn-blowing: "importantly", "interestingly".
 Ideally, your writing will be spare enough that you don't need to emphasize particular results.
 - Ditto for "Note that" and "Notably".
 - "incredibly" (this is a *very* peeve/niche opinion, but I can't help reading this word with some of its etymological connotation of "unbelievably"; in any case, it's more informal than I like for scientific writing)
 - "Additionally": this sounds to me like you are making a list and don't know how to motivate the later items more specifically than "and I have another thing to tell you"
 - avoid contractions ("don't", "won't") in formal writing.
+- "creatures": this word connotes things that were created, which you might want to avoid in scientific writing.
+Just use "organisms" (or something general enough for your taxon of choice)

 ## Organization